 Burn permit suspension lifted

-State, Federal and local land management and fire agencies will also utilize this same window of opportunity to conduct prescribed burns aimed at improving forest health on private and public lands.
+An adult is required to attend the fire at all times.
+Safe residential pile burning of forest residue by landowners is a crucial tool in reducing fire hazards.
+State, federal, and local land management and fire agencies will also be utilizing this time to conduct prescribed burns aimed at improving forest health and resiliency on private and public lands.